Martin Scorsese's 'The Irishman' Trailer Reveals First Footage of "De-Aging" VFX Techniques

 Producers on the film include Scorsese, De Niro, Randall Emmett, Jane Rosenthal, Emma Tillinger Koskoff and Irwin Winkler.

-The Irishman, which was originally announced in 2008 and first set up at Paramount, will release in select theaters and on Netflix.
+The Irishman, which was originally announced in 2008 and first set up at Paramount, will be released in select theaters and on Netflix.
 It will have its world premiere as the opening night film at the 2019 New York Film Festival.